utdata/icj-class/css/css-class.md

 So, to do this we have to rewrite all the list items to have spans, and then to class those spans so we can target them with css.
 In order to save time, just copy/paste to replace them.

-- In the html file, replace all the nutrition li's with this:
+- In the html file, replace all the li's under "Nutrition Information" with this (make sure to nest it inside the ul tag, which should still be there):

 ```html
         <li>